photoprism/photoprism-docs/docs/user-guide/settings/general.md

 ## Downloads ##

 !!! info ""
-    This is a new feature that will be available in our upcoming stable release.

-!!! info ""
     Note that your choice will not affect ZIP archives when you download complete albums.
 However, we may add settings for this in a future release.

 #### :material-camera-iris: Originals ####